atsuchak/Python/README.md

 # Python
-This a repository of some Python Project
+This a repository of some Python Project <be>
+Author - Suchak